fanoframework/fanoframework.github.io/working-with-request/index.md

 msg2 := request.getParsedBodyParam('msg2');
 ```

-To set default value if `msg1` cookie is not set,
+To set default value if `msg1` parameter is not set,

 ```
 msg1 := request.getParsedBodyParam('msg1', 'ok');